testc2/unlearning-experiments/README.md

 ## TODOs

-- Add possible regular scripts as alternate to slurm scrips
+- Add bash regular scripts as alternate to slurm scripts
-- Add link to Arxiv paper
-- Provide a set of results and plotting code
+- Provide a set of results and code to generate plots